apache/ws-wss4j/THREAT-MODEL.md

 - *(documented:
   `ws-security-policy-stax/src/test/java/.../VulnerabliltyVectorsTest.java`)*

+### P12 — An engine default relaxed by policy is scoped to the operation the message invokes (StAX policy mode)

+- **Condition**: streaming engine in policy mode (`PolicyInputProcessor`), where the caller has not itself set `AllowUsernameTokenNoPassword` or `AllowRSA15KeyTransportAlgorithm`.
+Those are explicit overrides by the caller and are left alone.
+- **Violation symptom**: one operation of an endpoint asks for `sp:NoPassword`, or for an AlgorithmSuite whose asymmetric key wrap is rsa-1_5, and the engine's corresponding hardened default is thereby lowered for every other operation of that endpoint — so a password-less UsernameToken is accepted for an operation whose policy names no UsernameToken at all, and is examined by no assertion.
+- **Mechanism**: the relaxation is decided while the security header is read, before the Body names the operation.
+It is therefore scoped to the operation's own policy where SOAPAction already selected it, and otherwise granted across the policy set and reimposed once the operation is known.
+- **Residual**: an rsa-1_5 unwrap granted across the policy set is performed before the operation is known.
+The message is rejected, but the unwrap has happened, so the oracle surface of §8 P4 is reachable for an operation whose own policy forbids rsa-1_5.
+Only a SOAPAction-selected operation avoids that.
+- **Severity**: **security-critical** for the UsernameToken case;
+  `VALID-HARDENING` for the rsa-1_5 case.
+- *(documented:
+  `ws-security-policy-stax/src/test/java/.../ScopedEngineDefaultsTest.java`)*

 ## §9 Security properties the project does *not* provide

 State each plainly so a triager can route an inbound report to the